Yoga For Beginners: Ashtanga Yoga

 I’ve made a complete series on all 10 types of yoga.
 This is Ashtanga Yoga; others are also available!

-So, What is Ashtanga Yoga?
+So, what is Ashtanga Yoga?

 Ashtanga Yoga is one of the most common forms of yoga and was introduced by Sri K. Pattabhi Jois in 1975.
-This yoga includes unique sets of poses, which are executed in a continuous, fluid, fast-paced manner.
+This yoga includes executing unique sets of Ashtanga Yoga poses, which are executed in a continuous, fluid, fast-paced manner.
 Ashtanga Yoga students, called Ashtangis, switch easily from one pose to another, timed with each inhalation and exhalation.

 Ashtanga Yoga emphasizes physical strength and muscle training.
 Power Yoga and Vinyasa Yoga are the common names extracted from it.
-This style of yoga includes harmonizing breathing with an advanced sequence of postures.
+This method of yoga includes harmonizing breathing with an advanced sequence of postures.
 Pattabhi Jois stressed that the precise Ashtanga approach should be practiced to fix defects in internal cleansing activities such as sensory control, focus and meditation or Pratyahara, and Dharana and Dhyana.

 It is gaining a lot of popularity in weight management these days, building the body's core strength and enhancing the body's flexibility and stamina.
 It's a full-body exercise to tone your muscles and strengthen your body and mind.
 So yes, it's an active yoga practice that can help you achieve physical benefits, but that's just one part of it.
 On the other hand, Ashtanga Yoga is the ancient Indian science of mind, which is performed with the intention of self-realization and the exploration of truth.
-Ashtanga has more to do with classical yoga values than with any modern style and can deepen one's practice of looking beyond the physical.
+Ashtanga has more to do with classical yoga values than with any modern styles and can deepen one's practice of looking beyond the physical.

-The term was used for the first time by an ancient Indian sage named Patanjali, who wrote “The Yoga Sutras;” an authoritative text on yoga.
-Ashtanga is in Sanskrit "Ashta + Anga."
-"Ashta" means Eight and "Anga" is limbs so it means Eight Limb method.
-Ashtanga Yoga is the practice of these eight limbs to experience the true goal of yoga.
+The term was used for the first time by an ancient Indian sage named Patanjali, who wrote The Yoga Sutras; an authoritative text on yoga.
+Ashtanga is in Sanskrit "Ashta + anga."
+"Ashta" means Eight and "Anga" is limbs so it means Eight Limb method, because Ashtanga Yoga is the practice of these eight limbs to experience the true goal of yoga.

-Samadhi (Absorption into the Universal)
+8. Samadhi [absorption into the universal]

 Let’s discuss these 8 Limbs in detail: